jlder/SLM-recorder/docs/02_recorder_architecture.md

 - latest valid calibration record;
 - calibration-fault latch.

 Only the latest valid calibration is stored in NVS.
-Calibration history is recovered from recording files because each recording now includes calibration block `0x72`.
+Each recording file contains calibration block `0x72`, which provides the calibration record associated with that recording.

 ### 9.2 Calibration session ownership